 Prose vs Poetry – Difference

-Prose is a more simple and ordinary form of writing that has no certain pattern while poetry is a form of literary work that follows a specific pattern and style of writing.
+The prose is a more simple and ordinary form of writing with no certain pattern, while poetry is a form of literary work that follows a specific pattern and style of writing.

-Prose is a form of literary work that is written in an ordinary way.
+Prose is a form of literary work that is written ordinarily.
 It is a form that is usually based on grammatical structure and is written in the flow that one normally uses in speech.
-It is basically writing that includes characters, theme, mood, and various perspectives with or without dialogues.
+It is basically writing that includes characters, themes, moods, and various perspectives with or without dialogues.
 Sometimes prose can also make use of images to make it more appealing.

 Prose can be of distinct kinds;

-It can be fictional.
-Such as novels and short stories that are majorly imaginative and is narrative in nature.
-It can comprise of people, events, characters that are or can be partially or wholly imaginative.
+It can be fictional, such as novels and short stories that are mainly imaginative and narrative.
+It can comprise people, events, and characters that are or can be partially or wholly imaginative.

 Prose can also be non-fictional.
 Here, the stories are based on true events and facts.
-It can also comprise fictional touches, but it is mainly focused on real-life events.
+It can also comprise fictional touches but mainly focuses on real-life events.